laravel/docs/upgrade.md

     composer require laravel/browser-kit-testing

-Next, create a copy of the [Laravel 5.4 test base class](https://github.com/laravel/laravel/blob/master/tests/TestCase.php) and save it to your `tests` directory as `BrowserKitTest.php`.
+Next, create a copy of your `tests/TestCase.php` file and save it to your `tests` directory as `BrowserKitTest.php`.
 Then, modify the file to extend the `Laravel\BrowserKitTesting\TestCase` class.
-The completed class should look like the following:
+Once you have done this, you should have two base test classes in your `tests` directory: `TestCase.php` and `BrowserKitTest.php`.

+Tests written on Laravel 5.3 will extend the `BrowserKitTest` class while any new tests that use the Laravel 5.4 testing layer will extend the `TestCase` class.
+Your `BrowserKitTest` class should look like the following:

     <?php